-At year-end, the District had \$81.67 million in bonds as a result of the \$4.8 million bond defeasance.
+At year-end, the District had \$146.9 million in bonds as a result of the issuance of \$69.41 million in building bonds.

 Other obligations include accrued compensated absences.
 More detailed information about the District's long-term liabilities is presented in Note F to the financial statements.